 The project evaluation applies a Theory of Change approach to the evaluation, recognising the importance of context and the contributions of multiple actors for understanding the interaction of the programme and its effects.
 The evaluation facilitates stakeholders to identify their own understanding of the steps taken to reach their goal, identifying the specific outcomes needed and then testing them through the research.

-The full evaluation report will be available in 2019.
+A full evaluation report will be published on this website in October 2019.

-The project aims to create a more inclusive approach to asylum-seeker reception that benefits locals as much as asylum-seekers and generates future-proof skills and capabilities.
-Many cities across Europe will be interested to see how the initiative works, and learn from the city’s experiment.
-The evaluation will provide a key resource for cities to understand how this programme has worked in this setting, and understand the mechanisms and processes that might be needed if it were to be replicated elsewhere.
+The project aims to create a more inclusive approach to asylum-seeker reception that benefits locals and asylum-seekers, especially through generating social networks and future-proof skills and capabilities.
+The evaluation provides a key resource for the partnership to learn how to adapt its work as it develops.
+However, many cities across Europe will also be interested to see how the initiative works, and to learn from the city’s experiment.
+The evaluation therefore also aims to highlight the mechanisms and processes that have worked in this setting and would be needed if the initiative were to be replicated elsewhere.